BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Verdicts.md

 Each verdict method returns a boolean value, and therefore follows the ruby convention of ending the method name with *?*.

-There are many verdict methods.
-Some are covered later in these pages.

 <code>verdicts_test.rb</code>
 ```ruby
 require_relative '../../base_classes/base_class_for_test'